austin-1/recipes/seafood/crawfish-wellington.md

 1. Preheat the oven to 350°F (175°C).
 2. Mix the crawfish, scallop mousse, and brandy in a bowl, and set aside.
 3. In a pan over high heat, sauté the mushrooms until the moisture in them has evaporated.
 Season to taste with salt and pepper.
-4. Roll out the puff pastry sheets to ¼ inch thick.
-Cut each sheet into 3 rectangles, each 7 by 5 inches.
+4. Roll out each puff pastry sheet to thaw, placing one of the sheets on a sheet pan topped with a silicone baking mat.
-5. Center 1/2 teaspoon of the sautéed mushrooms on each rectangle, then top with about 1/4 cup of the crawfish mixture.
+5. Center half of the sautéed mushrooms on a sheet of puff pastry, then top with the crawfish mixture.
 Cover with another 1/2 teaspoon of the mushrooms.
+Be sure to leave about an inch of space on all sides.
-6. Brush all the exposed puff pastry with beaten egg, fold over the edges, and seal by pinching lightly.
-Decorate with any excess pastry cut into interesting shapes.
-Brush all the surfaces with egg and place the pastries on a sheet pan.
+6. Cover the filling with the other puff pastry sheet and press down on sides to seal.
+Cut 3 slits diagonally along the top to vent.
+Brush all the surfaces with egg.
-7. Bake in the oven for 22 minutes, until the pastry turns golden brown.
+7. Bake in the oven for 30 minutes, or until the pastry turns golden brown.
 8. When ready to serve, ladle 1 tablespoon of white butter sauce on each of 3 dinner plates.
 Center the Wellington shells on the sauce, garnish with the parsley sprigs, and serve immediately.

 ## Scallop Mousse